nocapscripts/redux_login/README.md

-QBCore multicharacter under development that works but need some patches.
+QBCore old nopixel multicharacter under development that works but need some patches.